petesimple/stageplot/README.md

 ⸻

-Whats new in v1.6 (rainbow)
+Whats new in v1.6.3 (UI/UX)
-	•	Box color is back - set color for a selected item and yes, for multi-select too
-	•	Pinch-to-scale on touch screens for the selected item
+	•	All stage tooling now lives below the stage for a clearer mental model
+	•	Tooling is grouped into a dedicated accordion section for cleaner mobile use
+	•	Layout and View controls are separated and ordered logically
+	•	Layout controls appear before View Zoom (stage first, camera second)
-	•	Selected item tools under the stage - nudge + size + scale in one spot
+	•	Selected item tools live with other tooling instead of floating the UI
-	•	Item sizing controls now support both gesture and sliders, plus numeric width/depth
-	•	Reset is back (real reset) - clear/clean the stage properly, not just a button that vibes quietly
+	•	Desktop keeps a clean 3-column layout while mobile stays thumb-friendly
+	•	No feature removals, just less visual noise and fewer “where did that go” moments

 ⸻